andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 /Users/username/tor/hidden_service
 ```

-Open and find the torrc file that you created before.
+Open and find the **torrc** file that you created before.
 As a reminder, it's probably located in:

 ```
 /usr/local/etc/tor
 ```

-The torrc file is your tor configuration file.
+The **torrc** file is your tor configuration file.
 Remember!
 Everytime we edit it we have to restart tor in order for the changes to take effect.

-Look for the section about hidden services:
+In the **torrc**, look for the section about hidden services:

 ```
 ############### This section is just for location-hidden services ###
 ```

-This section has all of the configuration stuff for the hidden services.
+This section contains all of the configurations for the hidden services.
 To enable your hidden service, add the following below that line (change directory accordingly):

 ```
-HiddenServiceDir /Users/username/tor/hidden_service
-HiddenServicePort 80 127.0.0.1:8080
+HiddenServiceDir /Users/username/tor/hidden_service  [use your own filepath here] HiddenServicePort 80 127.0.0.1:8080
 ```

-127.0.0.1 refers to your localhost.
+Note: 127.0.0.1 refers to your localhost and the port is telling Tor the location of the local server we want to point to.

 Stop and restart tor.
 Stop with ctrl-C and restart with: